How to Back Up a WooCommerce Database (3 Easy Methods for 2026)

 Backups are great to have, but you’ll need to know how to restore them.
 Fortunately, Duplicator has you covered.

-However, you might face a more large-scale issue that locks you out of your WordPress dashboard.
+You might face a bigger issue that locks you out of your WordPress dashboard.
 When this happens, you won’t be able to access the one-click restore feature.

 To prepare for the worst, be sure to set up disaster recovery.
 This allows you to restore your site without logging into WordPress.

-First, find your latest full-site backup.
-Click on the disaster recovery icon next to it:
+Find your latest full-site backup.
+Click on the disaster recovery icon next to it.

 Method 2: Manually Back Up Your Database